swesterfeld/spectmorph/docs/manual.md

 can find the correct pitch.
 Once you are certain what the pitch should be, double-click and close the dialog.

+There is a **Pitch Detection** algorithm that can be used by clicking the *Detect Midi Note* button.
+For many cases this will find the right midi note automatically, however keep in mind that this can fail in some cases, so after detection you should verify that the detected note is really correct.

 ## Volume Normalization

 Usually, we want that all samples that a user instruments contains are played